shivashant25/Nerdio-Lab/Hands-on lab/10-monitoring.md

    ![ws name.](media/9s4.png)

-1. Click on **Utilization** tab, This tab gives us information about sessions summary, core info, and more information about the utilization of resources.
+1. Click on the **Utilization** tab, This tab gives us information about sessions summary, core info, and more information about the utilization of resources.

    ![ws name.](media/9s5.png)

-1. Click on **Clients** ***(1)*** tab, Here we'll be able to monitor the number of users connected to AVD using the browser and remote client application.
+1. Click on the **Clients** ***(1)*** tab, Here we'll be able to monitor the number of users connected to AVD using the browser and remote client application.

    ![ws name.](media/9s6.png)